A Crossing of the Missouri, Kansas & Texas Railway and the San Antonio & Aransas Pass Railway

 notable case in El Paso.)
 Under its new authority, RCT

-released an order dated November 8, 1901 that mandated the installation of swing
+released an order dated November 8, 1901 that mandated installation of swing

 gates at all railroad diamonds, pending further orders to install interlocking